Kallows/mcp-jira-python/README.md

 - `delete_issue`: Delete a Jira issue or subtask using its issue key
 - `create_jira_issue`: Create a new Jira issue with customizable fields including summary, description, type, priority, and assignee
 - `get_issue`: Retrieve complete issue details including comments and attachments for a given issue key
+- `get_issue_attachment`: Download an attachment from a Jira issue to a local file
 - `create_issue_link`: Create relationships between issues (e.g., "blocks", "is blocked by", etc.)
 - `update_issue`: Update existing issues with new values for fields like summary, description, status, priority, or assignee
 - `get_user`: Look up a user's account ID using their email address